 To help fulfill this mission, the Okeanos Explorer Education Materials Collection was developed to encourage educators and students to become personally involved with the voyages and discoveries of the Okeanos Explorer— America’s first Federal ship dedicated to ocean exploration.
 The Education Materials Collection is presented in two volumes: Volume 1: Why Do We Explore? (modern reasons for ocean exploration) and Volume 2: How Do We Explore? (exploration methods and associated technologies).
 Each Volume begins with a lesson that guides students in broad investigation of the overall topic, followed by background information and lessons orgainzed by key subject areas.
 Some of the lessons provided have been adapted from lessons previously developed for various NOAA Ocean Explorer expeditions, while others have been created specifically for the Okeanos Explorer education initiative.
 Whenever possible, hands-on activities are included that involve manipulations other than paper-and-pencil exercises or Web-based research.
 The reason for doing this is that field science, and exploration in particular, depend heavily upon technology and problem-solving skills needed to create, use, and advance new technology.

-Each lesson in the Collection is aligned with the vision of the Framework for K-12 Science Education in preparation for the Next Generation Science Standards, and also with the Ocean Literacy Essential Principles and Fundamental Concepts.
-These correlations do not necessarily mean that a particular lesson fully develops the correlated standards, principles, or concepts.
-Rather, correlations indicate that an educator may use the information in the lesson as a context or point of departure for addressing those standards.
+Each lesson in the Collection supports the Next Generation Science Standards and the Ocean Literacy Essential Principles and Fundamental Concepts.
+This does not necessarily mean that a particular lesson fully develops the noted standards, principles, or concepts, but, rather, indicates that an educator may use the information in the lesson as a context or point of departure for addressing those standards.

 Lessons also include links to other relevant lesson plans from the NOAA Office of Ocean Exploration and Research, as well as the Ocean Explorer Web site.
 Educators who use the Okeanos Explorer Education Materials Collection should regularly check the Okeanos Explorer Education section for the latest information about new education offerings and professional development opportunities.